-The photocopier lease commitment is a cancellable rental lease agreement recognised in the financial statements in accordance with AASB16.
-The lease cost is fixed and there are no price increases during the term of the agreement d) Currency risk
+The photocopier lease commitment contains a cancellable rental lease agreement recognised in the financial statements in accordance with AASB16.
+The lease cost is fixed and there are no price increases during the term.
+The new lease term is 60 months and it replaces the previous lease which expired in November 2022.